This post may contain affiliate links. Please see my disclosure policy for details.

 As C. S. Lewis was both a student and fellow at Oxford, the places you could follow in his footsteps are endless.

-But, if you just wanted to see the highlights you must take a look at University College where he studied.
+But, if you just want to see the highlights you must take a look at University College where he studied.

 Magdalen College is where he became a Tutorial Fellow.
 A wander around the cloisters is not to be missed.
 Here, you can see some of the gargoyles that supposedly inspired characters in Narnia.